kos-v/sensors-informer/README.md

 # Sensors informer

-This service checks indicators from lm_sensors (Linux monitoring sensors) and sends notifications when critical indicators are reached.
+This service checks data from lm_sensors (Linux monitoring sensors) and sends notifications when critical indicators are reached.

 ## Building, installation, etc